Bigproblems55/ProfileREADME/README.md

 <details>
-           <summary><b>Commited JSX and ES6 syntax with React to public github repos that contain single paged web apps designed for user interaction.</b>  </summary>
+           <summary><b>Committed JSX and ES6 syntax with React to public github repos that contain single paged web apps designed for user interaction.</b>  </summary>
            <p>

 * Experience with JSX syntax to render Components to React Dom:
-  * Took advantage of component lifecyles to make conditional JSX renders.
+  * Took advantage of component life cycles to make conditional JSX renders.
-  * Used Industry Standard common component refactoring so the componet could be used within any file of the project.
+  * Used Industry Standard common component refactoring so the components could be used within any file of the project.

 * Experience with Javascript DOM objects:
   * Used Chrome tools to read and manipulate DOM objects.